bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-list.md

 - "*" - to select all fields (excluding custom and multiple fields)
 - "UF_*" - to select all custom fields (excluding multiple fields)

 There are no masks for selecting multiple fields.
-To select multiple fields, specify the required ones in the selection list ("PHONE", "EMAIL", etc.).
+To select multiple fields, specify the desired ones in the selection list ("PHONE", "EMAIL", etc.).
 There is no option to add a logical OR condition to the filter if you need to select by several different fields.||
 || **filter**
-[`object`](../../data-types.md) | An object for filtering the selected leads in the format `{"field_1": "value_1", ... "field_N": "value_N"}`.
+[`object`](../../data-types.md) | An object for filtering selected leads in the format `{"field_1": "value_1", ... "field_N": "value_N"}`.

 Possible values for `field` correspond to lead fields [crm-lead-fields](./crm-lead-fields.md).

-An additional prefix can be assigned to the key to clarify the filter's behavior.
+An additional prefix can be assigned to the key to clarify the filter behavior.
 Possible prefix values:
 - `>=` — greater than or equal to
 - `>` — greater than
 - `<=` — less than or equal to
 - `<` — less than
-- `@` — IN (an array is passed as a value)
+- `@` — IN (an array is passed as the value)
-- `!@` — NOT IN (an array is passed as a value)
+- `!@` — NOT IN (an array is passed as the value)
 - `%` — LIKE, substring search.
-The "%" character in the filter value does not need to be passed.
+The `%` character in the filter value should not be passed.
 The search looks for a substring in any position of the string.
 - `=%` — LIKE, substring search.
-The "%" character needs to be passed in the value.
+The `%` character should be passed in the value.
 Examples:
   - "mol%" — searching for values starting with "mol"
   - "%mol" — searching for values ending with "mol"
   - "%mol%" — searching for values where "mol" can be in any position.

 - `%=` — LIKE (see description above)

 - `!%` — NOT LIKE, substring search.
-The "%" character in the filter value does not need to be passed.
+The `%` character in the filter value should not be passed.
 The search goes from both sides.

 - `=%` — NOT LIKE, substring search.
-The "%" character needs to be passed in the value.
+The `%` character should be passed in the value.
 Examples:
   - "mol%" — searching for values not starting with "mol"
   - "%mol" — searching for values not ending with "mol"
   - "%mol%" — searching for values where the substring "mol" is not present in any position.

 - `!%=` — NOT LIKE (see description above)

-- `=` — equal, exact match (used by default)
+- `=` — equals, exact match (used by default)
 - `!=` - not equal
 - `!` — not equal
   ||